|Latest Recruitment||22 Mar 2022|

 The research study has been approved by Wales Research Ethics Committee 2, NHS Heath Research Authority, and by the Medicines and Healthcare Products Regulatory Agency (MHRA) who have agreed this study is being conducted in an appropriate manner.

 Trial partners and sponsors

 The trial is being led by Professor Sailesh Kotecha from the Department of Child Health in the School of Medicine, and coordinated by the Centre for Trials Research, both based at Cardiff University.
-The other co-applicants include Dr Janet Berrington from Newcastle, Marie Hubbard from Leicester Royal Infirmary, Professor Mark Turner from Liverpool University, Professor Nigel Klein from UCL, and Professor Julian Marchesi also from Cardiff University.
+The other co-applicants include Dr Janet Berrington from Newcastle, Marie Hubbard from Leicester Royal Infirmary, Professor Mark Turner from Liverpool University, Professor Nigel Klein from UCL, and Professor Julian Marchesi from Imperial College in London.